byrd-laif/soilMakers/readme.md

 ## *The Ecology Is The Economy.*
 **Nature is the *balance sheet.***

 ***Transforming an environmental withdraw to an environmental deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting this into bio-gold, Bio-Logical Body and Earth Care Services & Commodities.***
+Mobilizing bio-resources (organic refuse) and converting this into bio-gold- Eco-logical Pro-biotics.***

 ### Eco-Logical Movement And Enterprise

+***Bio-Logical Body and Earth Care Services & Commodities.***

 **Cultivating a *Bio-logical Economy* creates the market for an *Ecologically Sustainable* future.**

-***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature. ***Bio-Logical Body and Earth Care Systems*** provide the environment for an enlightened, sustainable future.
+***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical Actions that connect and are transferable through to nature. ***Eco-logical Pro-biotics;*** biological body and earth care systems provide the environment for an enlightened, sustainable future.

 #### Claiming ones fundamental human birthright; *freely connecting with that which makes living possible.*
 Being attracted to all that is alive and vital, the human tendency to relate and connect with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***